Linux Operating systems provide the ability to track system calls with

-In the previous example we have traced a command completely.
-This have created a lot of information and related output.
-This may be too much for us because we are looking only some of them.
+In the previous example, we have traced a command completely.
+This has created a lot of information and related output.
+This may be too much for us because we are looking for only some of them.
 To make things more clear to track we can provide the system call we want to trace.
-In the following example we have only want to list
+In the following example, we have only wanted to list

 open system call which is used to open files.